mintproject/mic/docs/model_configuration/01-overview.md

 # Creating a Model Component

-The `encapsulate` command  in MIC guides you through nine steps to create a model component that encapsulates your model code and makes it available in MINT so others can easily run it in their own local environments.
+The `pkg` command  in MIC guides you through nine steps to create a model component that encapsulates your model code and makes it available in MINT so others can easily run it in their own local environments.
 To accomplish this, MIC relies on state-of-the-art virtualization tools (including Docker), software engineering best practices, and semantic reasoning for validation.

 There are several reasons for creating a model component: